zoolanders/documentation/zoocart/01.basics/04.integration/docs.md

 >>>>> You can optionally skip this configuration and the default row would be rendered instead.

+## Subscriptions

+A **Subscription** is a product for which, after the Order has been completed, a subscription will be created and associated.
+You can choose the product type under the [ZOOcart element configuration](/zoocart/basics/configuration#zoocart).

+A Subscription product requires a duration, which could be set with a **Text/Pro** or **Select/Radio** elements and then mapped for letting know ZOOcart where to get the value from.
+The mapping can be set on the **ZOOcart mapping: Subscription** layout under the Type views configuration.

+>>>>> You can override the Subscription duration with [Variations](/zoocart/advanced/variations) if the product has several subscription options.

 ## Menu Assignment

 There are several store views that you can assign to a **Joomla!
 Menu** and make your store easily accessible.
 The process is very simple: